AndreKuratomi/AndreKuratomi/README.md

 # Description

-My name is André Kuratomi.
 I am a junior developer with ca 2 years of professional experience in web development.

 I began working as a freelance frontend developer in 2020 and studied fullstack web development at the Kenzie Academy Brasil from 2021 to 2022.
 And since April 2022 I work as web developer.

-I think that 'solving a problem' commes before chosing the tools for it.
-That's why I don't say that I have a "favorite language/lib/tool" but I first analise the problem and choose the best one for it.
-If I don't know it I rush to learn it.
+I developed fullstack and backend applications for a company’s suppliers and for a finance department, for instance.
+I also have experience with processes automatisation.

 I am not just a code writer, but actually a problem solver.